Fairchild Channel F Videocarts: Videocart-18

 Videocart-18: Hangman is a video game released in 1976 by Fairchild.

 Videocart-19

 Videocart-19: Checkers is a video game released in 1980 by Fairchild.

 Videocart-20

 Videocart-20: Video Whizball is a video game released in 1981 by Fairchild.
 The goal of the game is to score points against the opponent (either the computer or another player) by sending a large floater across the opponent's goal line.
 As many as four floaters can be pushed across the playing field by shooting whizballs at them from the players' paddles.
 Players may also strategically shoot whizballs at the opponent's paddle to cause a penalty freeze.
 The game was given an Honorable Mention for "Best Pong Variant" in 1982 at the Third Annual Arcade Awards ("Arkies"), and it was reviewed in Video magazine's "Arcade Alley" column a month later where it was praised as "a real one-of-a-kind cartridge".
+The game contains an Easter Egg displaying the programmer's name as an object in the middle of the screen (Reid-Selth).